Kissimmee Prairie Preserve appears above, an excellent amateur astronomer friendly Florida dark sky site (not in Kissimmee) image by Jason W. Higley

 Chiefland Astronomy Village Many neighbors team up at this location to provide one of Florida's most amateur astronomer friendly locations, and they host monthly star parties, and usually a major public star party in the Fall.

 Fakahatchee Strand Reserve (a.k.a.
 'The Fack'), off I-75 - touch base with someone at Everglades Astronomical Society to see when they're out there or see their calendar.

 Farrout Observatory, Dade City, FL "Where Tampa's Astronomers Cluster"

 Kirby Storter Roadside Park - It's surrounded by the pristine Big Cypress Preserve.
 Here's a google maps link that shows it clearly too.
 See this 'street view' to see the site!!!
 Looks like it's free too.

-Kissimmee Prairie Preserve -not in Kissimmee, listed as a Silver Tier Dark Sky Site by the International Dark-Sky Association in 2016, it is also the only IDA certified International Dark Sky Park in Florida it has astro observing sites too, check with them for info here at this link http://www.floridastateparks.org/kissimmeeprairie/
+Kissimmee Prairie Preserve -not in Kissimmee, listed as a Silver Tier Dark Sky Site by the International Dark-Sky Association in 2016, it has astro observing sites too, check with them for info here at this link http://www.floridastateparks.org/kissimmeeprairie/

 Also check out http://darksky.org/idsp/parks/kissimmeeprairie/